Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 ### Module 03 - PL Kernels
 This modules presents the PL HLS kernels:

-* Create datamover PL HLS kernels from Vitis Utility Library
+* Create datamover PL HLS kernels from AMD Vitis Utility Library
 * Create and simulate packet switching PL HLS kernels

 [Read more...](Module_03_pl_kernels)

 ### Module 04 - Full System Design
-This module shows how to link the AI Engine design and PL kernels together into a single XCLBIN and view the actual hardware implementation Vivado solution.
+This module shows how to link the AI Engine design and PL kernels together into a single XCLBIN and view the actual hardware implementation Vivado™ solution.

 [Read more...](Module_04_xclbin)